serqco/qabstracts/codebook.md

   Statement about what is still not known after the study.
 - code `fneed:u`:
   Statement about what future research should be done (by whoever).
+  Also used when authors "hope" (etc.) for certain research to be done.
 - code `fposs:u`:
   Statement about what future research is now possible (i.e., could now be done, by whoever).
   Note: Statements what practitioners can now do are `conclusion`!